 Facts about Genetic Disorders:

-(Updated February 2017; All facts from the CDC and Mayo Clinic)
+(Updated March 2018; All facts from the CDC, Mayo Clinic, and NORD)

 - 1 in 33 children is born with a physical, intellectual, or genetic disorder.

 - Every 4 ½ minutes a child is born with a birth disorder in the US (meaning 120,000 babies affected each year).

 - Not all birth disorders can be prevented.
 But there are things a woman can do before and during pregnancy to increase her chance of having a healthy baby.
 See how we support identifying risk factors through genetic counseling.